jucian0/posts/developing-redux.md

 }
 ```

-Okay, we need more than methods in your redux implementation, we need a property to hold the state application, `state` and another to hold the reducers application.
+Okay, we need more than methods in our redux implementation, we need a property to hold the state application, `state` and another to hold the reducers application and one more to hold the subscribers.

 ```typescript
 class Store{